 - select and apply the most appropriate bioinformatics sequence or structure database to retrieve or search data given a specific question in molecular biology;

-- select and apply the most appropriate method for aligning sequences, visualizing and analyzing protein structures, predicting secondary structure elements and modeling protein structures from sequence.
+- select and apply the most appropriate method for aligning sequences, reconstructing evolutionary relationships, visualizing and analyzing protein structures.

 - The student is able to reflect using its knowledge and skills in bioinformatics so as to decide whether a given molecular biology problem could benefit from a bioinformatics approach, and which methods to use.

 - Using their theoretical knowledge about the most commonly used bioinformatics methods, the student is able, if encountering a new online tool, to get a general understanding of its underlying principle

 Recommended Previous Knowledge

 INF100 Introduction to programming

 Lectures and practical tasks, together with approved reports.